emmanuel28em-code/osticket-prereqs/README.md

 </p>
 <p>
 Within the VM (osticket-vm), download the osTicket-Installation-Files.zip and unzip it onto your desktop.
 The folder should be called “osTicket-Installation-Files”
-We will use the files in this folder to install osTicket and some of the dependencies.Install / Enable IIS in Windows WITH CGI.
-World Wide Web Services -> Application Development Features -> [X] CGI
+We will use the files in this folder to install osTicket and some of the dependencies.

 </p>
 <br />